 4. Authority & Access Control Policy

 Typically, a security policy has a hierarchical pattern.
 It means that inferior staff is usually bound not to share the little amount of information they have unless explicitly authorized.
-Conversely, a senior manager may have enough authority to make a decision what data can be shared and with whom, which means that they are not tied down by the same information security policy terms.
+Conversely, a senior manager may have enough authority to make a decision on what data can be shared and with whom, which means that they are not tied down by the same information security policy terms.
 So the logic demands that ISP should address every basic position in the organization with specifications that will clarify their authoritative status.

 Policy refinement takes place simultaneously with defining the administrative control, or authority in other words, people in the organization have.
 In essence, it is the hierarchy-based delegation of control in which one may have authority over his own work, the project manager has authority over project files belonging to a group he is appointed to, and the system administrator has authority solely over system files – a structure reminiscent of the separation of powers doctrine.
 Obviously, a user may have the “need-to-know” for a particular type of information.
-Therefore, data must have enough granularity attribute in order to allow the appropriate authorized access.
+Therefore, data must have enough granularity attributes in order to allow the appropriate authorized access.
 This is the thin line of finding the delicate balance between permitting access to those who need to use the data as part of their job and denying such to unauthorized entities.

-Access to company’s network and servers, whether or not in the physical sense of the word, should be via unique logins that require authentication in the form of either password, biometrics, ID cards, or tokens, etc. Monitoring on all systems must be implemented to record login attempts (both successful ones and failures) and exact date and time of logon and logoff.
+Access to a company’s network and servers, whether or not in the physical sense of the word, should be via unique logins that require authentication in the form of either password, biometrics, ID cards, or tokens, etc. Monitoring on all systems must be implemented to record login attempts (both successful ones and failures) and the exact date and time of logon and logoff.

 Speaking of evolution in the previous point – as the IT security program matures, the policy may need updating.
 While doing so will not necessarily be tantamount to improvement in security, it is nevertheless a sensible recommendation.